 Why isn't the map loading while doing an activity?

 If you do not have a data connection, the map will be blank, however you may still be tracked using GPS which does not depend on a data connection.

-To run background tracking, your smartphone must have something called a motion co-processor or accelerometer that monitors movement of your phone.
-These smartphones can run background tracking:
+To run automatic tracking, your smartphone must have something called a motion co-processor or accelerometer that monitors movement of your phone.
+These smartphones can run automatic tracking:

 - Android Smartphones 4.1 (or later)